 Have an Adventure

 If your hangover can handle it, you can go out, have an adventure, and still be back before the shows start again!

 - The Icelandic horse is one of a kind, having been bred in isolation since Viking times.
 Riding one through lava fields and across rivers is probably the best way for all to experience Iceland in all its glory.

 - Another option is to immerse yourself in Iceland’s nature… quite literally.
 Going caving in the long halls and tight tunnels, previously occupied by a mass of molten lava is a magnificent experience.

 - How does snowmobiling on a glacier sound?
 This is Iceland after all!

 - Silfra is a fissure situated at Þingvellir, the rift between two tectonic plates.
-It’s filled with crystal clear water and is perfect for snorkeling.
+It’s filled with crystal-clear water and is perfect for snorkelling.
 Don’t worry, after pulling on that drysuit, you won’t feel the cold!